-Earthship homes are perhaps the most sustainable approach to the design, construction and operation of homes developed so far.
+Earthship homes one of the most sustainable approaches to the design, construction and operation of homes developed so far.

 They are constructed using recycled and natural materials where possible and work in harmony with the Earth’s natural systems to provide heating, cooling, energy generation, water collection, waste water treatment and even food production.

 They are designed to be autonomous structures, functioning ‘off-grid’ without the need for mains connections to utilities, although this isn’t always achievable.

 This construction method is a fascinating one and something we want to try ourselves.
 If you are interested for your self build, be aware that it is new in the UK and will require additional effort, particularly in terms of planning and building regulations approval.
 Further research will also be needed to ensure that the systems will function effectively in our climate.

 There have been two Earthship projects completed in the UK.
 A visitor centre in Fife, Scotland by the Sustainable Communities Initiatives (SCI) and a community centre in Brighton, England completed by the Low Carbon Trust.

 Although these projects weren’t residential dwellings, the Fife Earthship received full planning permission and a building warrant (The Scottish equivalent to Building Regulations Approval) for residential standards.

 In April 2007 planning permission for a residential development of 16 Earthship homes in Brighton was granted.
 The project has stalled due to problems with the land purchase but the permission is a promising precedent for Earthship homes in England.

 The Application of Earthship Principles